 Chazz joined Watsi on September 19th, 2016.
-Four years ago, Chazz became the 2357th member to automatically support a new Watsi patient every month.
-Since then, 3,683 more people have become monthly donors!
-Chazz's most recent donation supported Monica, a greengrocer and mother of four from Kenya, to fund mobility-restoring ankle surgery to repair a fracture.
+Five years ago, Chazz joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Chazz's most recent donation supported Rebecca, a friendly and caring woman from Kenya, to fund surgery for ovarian cysts.